 Imagine you want to make a better keyboard.
 Seems like a hard challenge for every company.
 What if ‘better’ meant compressing multiple key presses into one?
 Or have shortcut for your frequent actions.
 If you minimize the effort to use it then you are making it better for yourself.

-The challenge lies in the keyboard’s limited keys, and hard to press combinations like ctrl + alt + any key
+Challenge lies in the keyboard’s limited keys, and hard to press combinations like ctrl + alt + any key

 .